cursorless-dev/cursorless/docs/contributing/architecture/tests.md

         console.log(`done: ${done}`);
 ```

-At that stage, we are in a similar situation to the "Cursorless tests for neovim locally" case where `nvim` is started with the `packages/test-harness/src/config/init.lua` config file.
+At this stage, we are in a similar situation to the "Cursorless tests for neovim locally" case where `nvim` is started with the `packages/test-harness/src/config/init.lua` config file.
 Similarly, this `init.lua` adds the local `cursorless.nvim` relative path to the runtime path and initializes Cursorless:

 ```lua
 local repo_root = os.getenv("CURSORLESS_REPO_ROOT")